startyourlab/website/docs/tutorials/git-goals.md

 ## After your pull request

-Once you submit a pull request, a member of the Start Your Lab team will review the proposed changes to your personal file to make sure everything works as expected.
+Once you submit a pull request, a member of the Start Your Lab team will review the proposed changes to your git goals file to make sure everything works as expected.
 This review is _not_ a test and serves only as an opportunity for you to receive constructive, friendly, and supportive feedback on your first contribution from the Start Your Lab team.